Things to do in Slakthusområdet

 Slakthusområdet has in just a couple of years turned into Stockholm's hottest nightlife district.
 But there's plenty to see and do if you also visit during the daytime.

-Today Slakthusområdet is a club and nightlife district where you'll find some of Stockholm's most popular clubs and concert venues like Slakthuset, Fållan, Slaktkyrkan, and Hus 7.
-Within earshot are two of Stockholm's largest multi-event arenas Avicii Area and Tele2 Arena.
-Around Tele2 you'll find even more nightclubs like Club Backdoor and Colosseum, and the activity bar Tolv.
+- Today Slakthusområdet is a club and nightlife district where you'll find some of Stockholm's most popular clubs and concert venues like Slakthuset, Fållan, Slaktkyrkan, and Hus 7.
+Within earshot are two of Stockholm's largest multi-event arenas; Avicii Area and 3Arena (formerly Tele2 Arena).
+Around 3Arena you'll find even more nightclubs like Club Backdoor and Under bron, and the activity bar Tolv.
 In other words, there's bound to be a dancefloor for everyone, whether you prefer thumping Chicago house or experimental metal.

-If you visit during the daytime instead Stockholm Roast offers coffee-deluxe, eccentric Upplevelsemusset unique experiences, and the SkyView-elevator a panoramic view over southern Stockholm.
+- If you visit during the daytime instead Stockholm Roast offers coffee-deluxe, eccentric Upplevelsemusset unique experiences, and the SkyView-elevator a panoramic view over southern Stockholm.
 And if you walk around the nearby neighborhoods you'll find several other cozy restaurants and cafés.
-Just a short walk further south is the deli and eatery Matateljén and café Robin Delselius Bageri in picturesque Gamla Enskede.
+The café Robin Delselius Bageri is just a short walk further south in picturesque Gamla Enskede.
 If you walk westward instead, you'll come across Enskedeparkens Bageri, located by Enskede's allotment garden.